choulab/lab-website/content/handbook/contribute.md

 title: Contribute
 date: "2019-08-27T00:00:00Z"
 lastmod: "2019-08-27T00:00:00Z"
-draft: false  # Is this a draft? true/false
+draft: true  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.